TEALSK12/apcsa-public/Unit1/Lesson-104.md

 Procedure
 ---------
-Today's lesson will be a combination of drilling the parts of a basic program, and conditioning students to check for common errors.
+Today’s lesson will be a combination of drilling the parts of a basic program, and conditioning students to check for common errors.
 To hook your class, have pictures of punch cards and punch card readers up when students enter.
 If possible, have physical punch cards available to pass around the room for tactile learners as you explain the origins of the phrase “bug” and “debugging.”